110 – Written Directives

 II.
 Definitions

-Department Policy: A broad statement describing HCSO’s philosophy on a given issue.
+Department Policy (Policy): A broad statement describing HCSO’s philosophy on a given issue.
 Each policy is a reflection of HCSO’s overarching principles and values, shaped by relevant legal requirements, professional ethics, and community needs.

-Executive Orders: Temporary directives issued by the Sheriff or Chief Deputy that create department policies or modify or clarify existing department policies.
-Executive orders carry the same authority as department policy and are effective from the date they are issued to the date they are rescinded.
+Executive Orders: Temporary directives issued by the Sheriff or chief deputy that create policies or modify or clarify existing policies.
+Executive orders carry the same authority as policies and are effective from the date they are issued to the date they are rescinded.

 • Policy Unit Manager